 Are you thinking of swapping the Big Smoke for the Big Apple?
 Looking to change your view of the Thames to a view of the Hudson?
 Moving from Swinging London to the city so nice, they named it twice?

 New York is one of the most popular destinations for UK expats.
 Let’s dive into some of the differences and similarities of life in London versus New York and some pros and cons of moving to New York, USA.
-As well as exactly how you can move to the USA with the help of 1st Move International.
+As well as exactly how you can navigate international removals to the USA with the help of 1st Move International.

 - Cost of Living London vs New York